Opening times MON–FRI: 12am–11pm SAT–SUN: 11am–11pm

 The ice cream is organic and the flavours are outlandish which first strike you with their colours and odd ingredients, and then hit you with their unusual, yet delicious flavour.
 Beetroot and poppyseed warrant our first, hearty WTF?!
 Followed by the flavour containing avocado.
 But damn is the taste outstanding.
 And they’re not just scoring points for their originality.

 Even the more plain sounding flavours like lemon sorbet, buffalo milk, the mango and French caramel inspire a moment of silence after the first spoonful.

 While we have no doubt they exist here, we don’t see one parent or child in the place while we’re there.
 Instead, 20-somethings are chilling in the atmospheric garden out front which nestles up to a florist – another perfect union created.

 We love… the mad ice cream science happening downstairs in the cellar laboratory where the ice cream is made.
 We also love… how the sunset streams down Lerchenfelder Straße, and hits Schelato like a sweet spot.

-Described before our ice cream melts: While cream, strawberries and ice cream is being piled high in our ice cup at De Rocco’s Gelateria we’re shaking our hands at our sides like a seal having an epileptic fit.
+Described before our ice cream melts: While cream, strawberries and ice cream is being piled high in our ice cup at De Rocco’s Gelateria we’re shaking our hands at our sides like a seal having a fit.